ComputationalEcologyLab/CDMetaPOP-Disease-Manuscript/README.md

 To recreate the figures summary data is provided and all that needs to be done is to run the provided code.
 Figure 1, 2, and 3 use python and Figure 4, 5, and 6 use R.

 The provided codes should work with up current releses of python and R packages, but enviorment setup is provide.
 To setup the python enivorment make sure either [Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install), [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install), or your favorite conda provider is installed.
-There follow the instructions:
+Then enter the following instructions in the terminal (please choose your favorite: Anaconda propmt, Spyder terminal, bash, etc.):
 ```
-test
+conda env create -f environment.yml
+conda activate CDMetaPOP_Disease_env
 ```

 ## Figure 1